The 72nd Eastern Snow Conference (ESC) will be held at Jouvence, Sherbrooke, Quebec, Canada from June 9-11, 2015.

 You are invited to submit an abstract for an oral or a poster presentation (please indicate type).
 An abstract of 200-250 words should be submitted via email by 20 March 2015 to the program chair:

 Dr. Alain Royer

 Students are encouraged to enter the ESC Student Paper Competitions.
 The winner of the best submitted student paper will receive the Wiesnet Medal, a $750 prize.
-The Campbell Scientific Canada Award of $500 will be awarded to the submitted paper by a Canadian student demonstrating the most innovative use of technology in the gathering of data.
+The Campbell Scientific Canada Award of $500 will be awarded to a Canadian Student submitting a paper demonstrating the most innovative use of technology in the gathering of data.
 In addition, the David Hewitt Miller Student Poster Award of $100 will be awarded to the best student poster.

 Information on Past ESC Meetings

 Home | Organization | Annual Meeting | Proceedings and Past Meetings |Student Paper Competition | Corporate Members | Links